What Doesn’t Kill Her

 Chapter 6 HER SPIRITUAL INTUITION

 Although her father retired as a Navy officer when she was a young girl, the military continued to impose its will on him and the family.
-It was also rumored there were other members in the family that were involved with the CIA and NSA.
+Other members in the family were involved with the CIA and NSA, so the rumors went.
 Because of her father’s involvement in highly sensitive activity, Katrina’s family was constantly under surveillance.
 But it wasn’t only the awareness of being watched that had an effect on her.
-Agencies dealing with intelligence went beyond eavesdropping and monitoring.
+Intelligence agencies conducted activities beyond eavesdropping and monitoring.
 They took aggressive actions against Katrina, impacting her day-to-day activities, not allowing her normalcy.
-Their intrusions caused her to always be on alert, always waiting for some form of harassment.
+They stalked her.
+They would even contact people she socialized with.
+Their intrusions caused her to always be on alert, always waiting for some form of harassment or at least an interruption of her effort to have a normal life.

 Chapter 7 HER SELF-INCRIMINATION

-Doctor Donald Richards also happened to be a CIA asset.
-Richards had an ongoing role in documenting the damage and recovery from the Chernobyl incident in the Soviet Union.
-Like Garson, Richards also showed an interest in Katrina.
-After Katrina’s failed marriage, he conspired with other town doctors to make it difficult for Katrina to have any serious relationship with any men.
-Men avoided her after they were harassed by the doctors and CIA operatives.
-The CIA cell was notorious for making life difficult for non-conformists.
-They were intent on adding to the despair in Katrina’s life.
+However, Dr. Richards also happened to be a CIA asset.
+Richards held an ongoing role in documenting the damage and recovery from the 1986 Chernobyl incident in the Soviet Union.
+Like Garson, Richards showed an interest in Katrina.
+After her failed marriage, he conspired with other town doctors to make it difficult for her to start a serious relationship with any man.
+Men avoided her after they were dissuaded by the doctors and CIA operatives.
+The CIA cell was notorious for making life difficult for nonconformists and were intent on adding to the despair in Katrina’s life.
 Thus, her demeanor degraded to the point where she sought help for depression.

 Chapter 8 HARASSMENT AND TORTURE

 Weeks passed before Katrina sensed a different, more sinister sound in her mind.
-The hiss had been replaced by a constant, louder, low hum.
-The ear phones were ineffective at masking the invasive sound.
-The sound became a source of discomfort.
-Beyond being a bother like the hissing, the sound affected her health.
+The hiss was replaced by a constant, louder, low hum.
+The earphones were ineffective at masking the invasive sound; her tormentors had apparently noticed her use of listening devices and adjusted the noise to punch below the belt, beneath their blocking range.
+The sound became a source of discomfort, then it started to impact her health.
 It interfered with her sleep pattern.
 The constant drone gave her headaches.
-After a couple sleepless nights followed by miserable, ineffective days at work, Katrina sought help with over-the-counter sleeping pills.
-Katrina feared it would put her on cyclical path of chemical dependency.
-After a week of struggles to remain alert and awake at her job, she decided to quit.
-She lied to her parents and said that she had been laid off for lack of work at the firm.
-She held everything to herself, keeping her parents insulated from any sign that would give them a clue of what was happening to her.
-She preferred to not add to her mother’s already stressful and painful day-to-day existence.
+After a couple sleepless nights followed by miserable, ineffective days at work, Katrina sought help with over-the-counter sleeping pills, despite fearing it would put her on cyclical path of chemical dependency.

 Chapter 9 THE RUSSIANS

-The next morning, before being subjected to the electronic bombardments, Katrina awoke took her daughter in her parents’ car, in order not to draw attention, and drove straight to the Russian Consulate in San Francisco; about a two-and-a-half-hour drive.
-The building was an ornate Italianate Revival edifice, occupying half the block.
-Walking towards the entrance, she felt a tinge of anxiety.
-She realized she was walking into yet another situation that presented critical unknown consequences to her and Emma.
-Pausing with her hand on the door, she recalled what her father had told her before retiring for the night: “You’ll be back”.
-She surmised there were as many reasons for her not to go through the entrance as there were reasons to enter.
-She opened the door and found herself inside the building.
-It seemed too easy.
+The next morning, before being subjected to the electronic bombardments, Katrina took her daughter in her parents’ car, in order not to draw attention, and drove straight to the Russian Consulate in San Francisco, about a two-and-a-half-hour drive.
+The building, an ornate Italianate Revival edifice, occupied half the block.
+As she walked toward the entrance, she felt a tinge of anxiety.
+She realized she was walking into yet another situation that presented critical, unknown consequences to her and Emma.
+Pausing with her hand on the door, she recalled what her father had told her before retiring for the night: “You’ll be back.”
+She surmised there were as many reasons for her not to walk through those doors than to take the fateful steps.

 Chapter 10 HELP FROM SOCIOPATHS